 This lock system, while injecting a lot of interesting strategy into Sea of Stars, is where I encounter much of my difficulty.
 There are many situations where it simply isn’t possible to break every lock no matter how many of the party’s resources are devoted to making it happen.
 It is common for multiple enemies to use a special skill at once, and even for a single enemy to keep using a special skill repeatedly.
 These factors can make battle difficulty feel frustratingly arbitrary.
 Most of the time I get the party through their combat encounters with a little thought and fortitude.
 Occasionally a monster group decides the party needs to die and there’s not a lot I can do to stop it, sending the party back to their last checkpoint.

 To restore their hit points, mana points, and unconscious allies in combat, the heroes may use meals cooked at campfire checkpoints dotted throughout every environment.
 Ingredients are common, found growing almost everywhere and dropped by almost every vanquished enemy group, ensuring I can restock on used meals frequently.
 I have been trained by 90s RPGs to use items sparingly, which may be the source of the occasional difficulty spikes I encounter in combat.
-I use items sparingly, as a last resort, but Sea of Stars’ cooking system doesn’t mandate this behavior.
+I use items rarely, as a last resort, but Sea of Stars’ cooking system doesn’t mandate this behavior.
 The party should eat well and often.
 There’s plenty of room for them to do so.

 If I do find Sea of Stars’ default difficulty too challenging, then I can use Relics.
 These powerful items are found all around the world and may be toggled on and off for permanent effects.
 Most of them make the journey easier for the party.
 The Amulet of Storytelling doubles the party’s hit points and fully heals them after every fight.
 It is given to Valere and Zale as soon as they finish the combat tutorials, opening Sea of Stars to inexperienced players.
 Some Relics have only practical functions, like the Falcon-Eyed Parrot which reveals how many collectables are hidden in each area from the world map.
 The rarest relics actually make combat harder and are intended to be used on New Game Plus for experienced and challenge-minded players.